-The difference is that MSPs who are only covering support systems are responsible for consistently monitoring and performing administrative tasks on these systems to ensure they’re running properly.
+The difference is MSPs that only cover support systems are responsible for consistently monitoring and performing administrative tasks on these systems to ensure they’re running properly.
 If any systems go down, their engineers will be alerted immediately and jump in to ensure it’s fixed.

 What Plans Do MSPs Offer?

-Each Managed Services Provider is different.
-That means each MSP offers different plans and packages.
-Before you make a decision take the time to carefully research the different plans your potential MSPs offer and decide which provider and plan best aligns with your business’s needs.
-Unsure of what the different plans include?
+Each MSP is different and therefore offers different packages.
+When conducting an evaluation of service providers, it’s imperative to take the time to research the possible plans, so you can decide which provider best aligns with your needs.
+Unsure of what the different packages include?
 Contact the provider’s sales team to make an informed decision.

-Let’s take a look at the plans PEI offers so you can see what different offerings look like:
+Let’s take a look at the plans PEI has, so you can see what various offerings look like:

 Fully Outsourced Plans

-Fully Outsourced Plans are a good fit for businesses who need help managing end users.
+Fully outsourced plans are a good fit for businesses that need help managing end users.
 Whether you don’t have an internal IT team or your IT team could use some help, a fully outsourced plan gives you access to your MSP’s help desk engineers to assist with any help desk questions.

-Although these plans are typically priced per-user, they often times include administration and management for your infrastructure, network, and security practices.
-PEI offers three fully outsourced plans that become more security conscious and proactivity focused the higher they go.
+Although these plans are typically priced per user, they often include administration and management for your infrastructure, network, and security practices.
+PEI offers three fully outsourced plans that become more security-conscious and proactivity-focused the higher they go.

-Co-Managed Plans are similar to Fully Outsourced Plans in that they include administration and management for your infrastructure, network, and security practices.
-What sets these plans apart is that they don’t include any support for end users, which cuts down on costs and makes Co-Managed Plans a good option to pair with an internal IT team.
+Co-managed plans are similar to fully outsourced plans in that they include administration and management for your infrastructure, network, and security practices.
+What sets these plans apart, however, is that they don’t include any support for end users.
+This cuts down on costs and makes co-managed plans a good option to pair with an internal IT team.

 Application Management Plans